ksanu1998/static_analysis_codegen_llms/README.md

 1. **Context Generation:** The pre-processing stage generates the context as part of a prompt, incorporating text from the dataset.
 2. **Code Generation:** The model utilizes the provided context along with text from the dataset to generate code.
 3. **Linters Integration:** Linters are executed on the generated code to identify errors.
-4. **Automated Feedback Loop:** Detected errors are then fed back in natural language as feedback into prompts for the model, enhancing subsequent code generation.
+4. **Feedback Loop:** Detected errors are then fed back to the model, enhancing subsequent code generation.

 This systematic approach allows for the identification and minimization of errors within the code generation process, enabling precise insights into areas where the model might exhibit shortcomings.
 Importantly, it facilitates targeted corrections by providing precise information about error types and their respective locations.

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> The pipeline is partly automated for evaluation and report generation for proof-of-concept purposes.

 **Fine-tuning:**